pbfrandsen/CBA_genomics_workshop/07_BLAST_search_for_predicted_proteins.md

-# 08 BLAST search for predicted proteins
+#BLAST search for predicted proteins

 Now that you have a set of predicted proteins, there should be an output from `BRAKER3` called `braker.aa`.
 This contains the predicted peptides from you feature annotation.
 If you wanted to assign functional annotations to these proteins with, e.g. `BLAST2GO`, then you will first need to search the proteins with `BLAST`.